BrowserNeo/BrowserNeo/README.md

-- 👋 Hi, I’m @BrowserNeo
+- 👋 Hi, I’m George
 - 👀 I’m interested in QA
 - 🌱 I’m currently learning QA Automation
-- 💞️ I’m looking to collaborate on QA
+- 💞️ I’m working now in Yandex (QA manual)
-- 📫 How to reach me (http://t.me/browserneo)

 <!---
 BrowserNeo/BrowserNeo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.